Skip to content

 Codebase Scan45s for 100k LOCFile-by-file

-Setup & Hacks: pip install claude-code; claude-code init in your repo root.
-Pair with tmux for parallel swarms or JetBrains for GUI bliss.
+Setup & Hacks: check the official Anthropic documentation for supported installation commands and authentication steps.
 Downside?
 Those verbose planning logs can flood your terminal—hit /compact or pipe to a file for speed demons.
 Ideal for enterprise refactors where precision trumps flash.

 Link: Claude Code